 41. I can see ghosts!

 42. When I was growing up, we had all kinds of pets.
 Cats, dogs, lizards, horses, sugar gliders, a mynah bird that said “Fudge you!” (only he didn’t say “fudge” either), three orphaned raccoon babies that would crawl all over you and the couch.
-She kept a baby deer in the kitchen once (after I had moved out) that she “rescued” because she thought it was orphaned.
+My mom kept a baby deer in the kitchen once (after I had moved out) that she “rescued” because she thought it was orphaned.
 And we had a monkey, the kind that tips its hat and takes a quarter from you.

 You couldn’t trust her so she wasn’t allowed out of the cage.
 It got to be quite sad for her.
 I was one of her favorite people – she would go into a crazy, chirpy fit every time I talked to her – and now I didn’t even want to go near her because she wasn’t diapered anymore and was filthy.
 Although my mom did what she could, there wasn’t much for her to play with but poop and old food and poopy-old-food-covered-toys.
 (I mean, the monkey played with poop and old food and poopy-old-food-covered-toys, not my mom.)